 One of the most over-looked elements of office design is the colour or colours you choose – different hues can have markedly different psychological effects on the mood of your workplace.
 Thames Contracts specialise in office refurbishments in Hitchin, Potters Bar, Edgware and around north London.
 Here we look at the effects individual colours can have, and how we can help you achieve the look you want.

 Orange and Yellow – Both these colours are useful if you want to cheer your staff up, as they act as a reminder of the outside world, particularly during the sunny summer months.
 Yellow is thought to be particularly good for promoting effective teamwork, mental activity and muscle energy.
-However, too much of either colour can be over-stimulating, so it is often only used sparingly, for example on feature walls only.Starting a New Project?
-Contact Us For a Free Quotation
+However, too much of either colour can be over-stimulating, so it is often only used sparingly, for example on feature walls only.Starting a New Project? - Free Quotation

 Blue – If productivity is your prime concern, then you should consider painting your office walls blue.
 A neutral shade of blue represents calmness and relaxation, and it helps individual employees focus on the task at hand.
 It is particularly popular in open-plan offices.